Yrm5345/Probability-Statistics-Final-Project/README.md

 # Probability-Statistics-Final-Project
-This repository holds the code for the final project of our Probability and Statistics class.
+This repository contains the code for the final project of our Probability and Statistics class.
 It showcases the application of probability concepts learned in the course.